JanMP/dosis/README.md

 deployed at https://secret-meadow-39403.herokuapp.com

-I use this project to get some practice on testing
+I also use this project to get some practice on testing.

 this will start meteor in test mode (you can do that in a separate bash shell while running meteor normally)